Daquiver1/Frontend-Grading-Assignment/README.md

 The application consists of 7 main pages:

 - **Homepage:** Introduction to the system and its purpose.
-- **Login Page:** Mock login interface for student authentication.
-- **Registration:** Page: Allows new users to sign up to use the system
+- **Login Page:** Mock login interface for student authentication and a Registration Page that allows new users to sign up to use the system
 - **Dashboard:** Displays an overview of the student’s current grades and alerts for missing grades.
 - **Grade Report:** Shows a detailed view of the student's grades filtered by semester or academic year.
 - **Missing Grade Form:** Enables students to report missing grades.